GabrielJouet/Gabriel-Jouet/README.md

 <img src="Evolution-Simulation.png" alt="hi" class="figure"/>

 <p class="centered">
 	My current side project is a <strong>3D evolution simulation</strong>.
-Whith a 3D Perlin Noise generated terrain, entities lives and evolves in this environnement.
-This project begins in June 2021 and is still going.
-I am working alone.
+Whith a 3D Perlin Noise generated terrain, entities live and evolve in this environnement.
+This project begun in June 2021 and is still going.
 </p>

 <p class="centered">